jorge2412/DataLake2/Data/Azure SQL Database/Session 2 - Hands On (Draft)/Azure SQL Database HOL.md

 With the basic project structure in place, the next step is to add the data logic and class files to your API App to access your SQL Azure database.
 We’ll start by connecting an Entity Framework model to your database.

-To connect an Entity Framework model to your Azure SQL database:
+To connect an Entity Framework model to your Azure SQL Database:

 1. In the Solution Explorer, right-click over the **OrderViewServices** project and select **Add > New Folder**, and name your new folder **Data**.